kubeovn/sriov-network-operator/README.md

 In a virtual deployment:
 - The mtu of the PF is set by the underlying virtualization platform and cannot be changed by the sriov-network-operator.
 - The numVfs parameter has no effect as there is always 1 VF
 - The deviceType field depends upon whether the underlying device/driver is [native-bifurcating or non-bifurcating](https://doc.dpdk.org/guides/howto/flow_bifurcation.html) For example, the supported Mellanox devices support native-bifurcating drivers and therefore deviceType should be netdevice (default).
-The support Intel devices are non-bifurcating and should be set to vfio-pci.

 #### Multiple policies